SleepyG11/localizer/README.md

 ### Fallbacks table
 Object with fallback locales for all locales.
-When localization data for initial locale not found, next that matches pattern in table (in order they present) will be used.
+When localization data for initial locale not found, next that match pattern in table (in order they present) will be used.
 Repeats until data will be found.
 `*` can be used as wildcard in patterns.

 **Example**